PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 If the shop or the group selected doesn't have yet a color configured, the default color is grey.<br/>
 In this case, an information message is displayed on the page to prompt the user to define a color with a link opening the store's or group's page edition: "Customize your multistore header, follow the link to pick a color for this shop context" in Admin.Navigation.Header<br/>
 The user can close the information message.
-The message is closed only for the selected context and it will not be redisplayed if the user refresh or return on this page later.
+The message is closed only for the selected context and it will not be redisplayed if the user refreshes or returns to this page later.

 **Name of the selected context**